 Let’s talk about a couple of common attack vectors.
 Hackers can gain access to sensitive data over an enterprise’s network.
 Or they can steal credentials stored somewhere in the system.
 Both methods can lead to unauthorized access to Personally Identifiable Information (PII) and other sensitive information.

 With Pivotal Cloud Cache (PCC) v1.5, now generally available, we’re addressing these security breach vulnerabilities by adding Transport Layer Security (TLS), and integration with CredHub, a credentials management system for Cloud Foundry.

 Let’s take a closer look at these two capabilities.
 Since TLS itself utilizes CredHub, we start with CredHub.

 Secrets Management via CredHub

-Long-time PCF users know that CredHub provides a centralized point to generate, encrypt, log and control to secrets.
+Long-time Pivotal Application Service users know that CredHub provides a centralized point to generate, encrypt, log and control to secrets.
 Having credentials securely stored in one place reduces the possibility of leaks, which can be catastrophic.
 (Read more about CredHub here, here, and here.)

 We’ve now brought the benefits of CredHub to PCC 1.5.
 Now, when you bind PCC to your application, the credentials generated by the service broker are encrypted and stored directly in CredHub.
 Previously, they were stored in clear text.
 Now platform operators can gain the benefits of centralized credential management!
 This will help you adhere to security best practices when developers use PCC with their applications.